dac1976/CoreLibrary/README.md

 This library requires some third-party open source libraries for it to compile and function.
 These are as follows:

 * Boost (tested with 1.55+ or greater - 1.90 recommended): http://www.boost.org/
-* Cereal (tested with 1.2.1+ or greater): http://uscilab.github.io/cereal/ - Included with CoreLibrary in Include/cereal.
+* (Included) Cereal (tested with 1.2.1+ or greater): http://uscilab.github.io/cereal/ - Included with CoreLibrary in Include/cereal.
-* Loki: http://loki-lib.sourceforge.net/ - Included with CoreLibrary in Include/loki.
+* (Included) Loki: http://loki-lib.sourceforge.net/ - Included with CoreLibrary in Include/loki.
 * Google Test (tested with 1.7.0+ or greater): https://github.com/google/googletest/graphs/contributors
-* Google Protocol Buffers (tested with 3.7.1 or greater): https://developers.google.com/protocol-buffers/
+* (Optional) Google Protocol Buffers (tested with 3.7.1 or greater): https://developers.google.com/protocol-buffers/

 ## Notes ##
 This is largely a hobby project based on the knowledge I've gained in my many years of experience working in software development and academia since 1999.
 I started the development of this code in early 2014.
 This represents a collection of, hopefully, straightforward to use and useful classes for commonly occurring software development needs.